sqids/sqids-spec/README.md

 Implementations of new languages are more than welcome!
 To start:

 1. Make sure you have access to the org's repo.
 The format is `https://github.com/sqids/sqids-[LANGUAGE]`.
 If you don't have access, ask one of the maintainers to add you; if it doesn't exist, ask [@4kimov](https://github.com/4kimov).
 1. The main spec is here: <https://github.com/sqids/sqids-spec/blob/main/src/index.ts>.
-It's under 400 lines of code and heavily commented.
+It's ~300 lines of code and heavily commented.
 Comments are there for clarity, they don't have to exist in your own implementation.
 1. Please use the blocklist from <https://github.com/sqids/sqids-blocklist> (copy and paste the output it gives you into your own code).
 It will contain the most up-to-date list.
 Do not copy and paste the blocklist from other implementations, as they might not be up-to-date.
 1. Be sure to implement unit tests.
 We want to make sure all implementations produce the same IDs.
 Unit tests are here: <https://github.com/sqids/sqids-spec/tree/main/tests>.
+You **do not need to port tests in the "internal" folder**; they are there to test the algorithm itself.
 1. If you're publishing to a package manager, please add a co-maintainer so more than one person has access.
 1. When done, please let [@4kimov](https://github.com/4kimov) know so we can update the website.